There’s no denying it – our beautiful planet is in trouble.

 - Instead of using artificial fragrances, freshen up your home with flowers, lavender sachets or homemade potpourri.

 - Switch to natural cleaning products to improve your indoor air quality.
-Wellness Mama has some excellent tips to get you started.
+Tips Bulletin has some recipes to get you started.

 2. Eat Less Animal Protein